 If you have losses, deductions, or credits from a prior year that were not deductible or usable because of certain limitations, such as the basis rules or the at-risk limitations, take them into account in determining your net income, loss, or credits for this year.
 However, except for passive activity losses and credits, do not combine the prior-year amounts with any amounts shown on this Schedule K-1 to get a net figure to report on any supporting schedules, statements, or forms attached to your return.
 Instead, report the amounts separately on the attached schedule, statement, or form on a year-by-year basis.

-If you have amounts other than those shown on Schedule K-1 to report on Schedule E (Form 1040), enter each item on a separate line of Part II of Schedule F.
+For amounts other than those shown on Schedule K-1, enter each item on a separate line of Part II of Schedule E (Form 1040).

 Box 1.
 Taxable Income (Loss) From Passive Activities